UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 $PlatformUpdateDomainCount = 5
 $ArmDeploymentName = "SqlAlwaysOnDeployment"

-# Create Azure Stack Environment so that you can log in to it
+# Create Azure Stack Hub Environment so that you can log in to it
 Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

 # Create your SPN  Credentials Login